SKMOHINUDDIN/Wet-Nitrogen-Deposition-Using-Deep-Learning/README.md

 # Wet-Nitrogen-Deposition-Using-Deep-Learning
 A reproducible Python pipeline to estimate wet nitrogen deposition using a single deep-learning model.
-The code ingests gridded emissions and meteorological drivers, aligns them with observation networks, trains a neural network, and produces annual global maps (e.g., 1990–2019) with evaluation against independent stations.
+The code ingests gridded emissions and meteorological drivers, aligns them with observation networks, trains a deep learning network, and produces annual global maps (e.g., 1990–2019) with evaluation against independent stations.

 Highlights